Thanks to the Splorers (that's you) we create a party like no other, based on respect, doing good, feeling great and having a whole lot of fun.

 Turn off taps, rinse off in the moana and the lagoon and please be dope, use no soap - look after the creatures that live here, no shampoo and especially no products with micro beads!

 He aha te mea nui ō te ao?
 He tangata, he tangata, he tangata.

 What is the most important thing in the world?
 It is the people, the people, the people.

-Keep the site clean
+Keep the festival site clean

-Let’s all contribute to a connected, vibrant and dynamic Splore community.
+Together we can all contribute to a connected, vibrant and dynamic Splore community.

-Do it errday
+Do it Everyday

 Think of Splore as a testing ground.
-There’s no reason why you can’t keep chatting to your neighbours, pre-cycling, caring for people and the world around us and demanding a better world.
+There’s no reason why you can’t keep chatting to your neighbours, pre-cycling, composting, caring for people and the world around us and making choices which create a better world.

 You’re worth it, Splorer!
 Keep spreading the love.